 - 130 ml cream (use soya cream or oat cream if vegan)

-Use food processor, and mix the flour, butter, and a pinch of salt until it resembles the texture of the breadcrumbs.
-Add 5 tbsp of cold water and pulse until pastry comes together into a ball.
+- Use food processor, and mix the flour, butter, and a pinch of salt until it resembles the texture of the breadcrumbs.
+Add 5 tablespoon of cold water and pulse until pastry comes together into a ball.
 You can add extra water if needed.
-If you making pastry by hand (I did), rub the flour and butter with your fingers in a bowl, then stir in the water with a wooden spoon.
+If you making pastry by hand, rub the flour and butter with your fingers in a bowl, then stir in the water with a wooden spoon.
 Work the pastry for a couple of minutes, then tip it into a piece of cling film and shape into a disc.
 Wrap and chill for 35 minutes, until firm.

 - In a meantime, place sugar, spices and corn flour in a medium bowl.
 Add apples and mix all together.
 Set aside.

 - Take your pastry out of the fridge.
 On the floured surface, roll out roughly two thirds of your pastry to a 30cm circle.
 Carefully roll the pastry around the dusted rolling pin, then unroll into the tart tin.
 Pastry will be quite crumbly, but if it breaks, just patch it up, then trim away any excess, but save the offcuts for the lattice top.
 Heat the oven to 200 C (180 C fan).

 - Place the apple filling into a pie dish, making sure that it rises above the edge.

 - Roll out the remaining pastry into rectangle, about 3 mm thick, then slice out 10 strips for lattice topping.
 Brush the pie with a bit of milk (dairy free), and sprinkle with the caster sugar.
 Bake for about 40- 45 minutes until golden brown.